 Listening is a project in the early stages of development.
-It will become a collection of contemplative solo piano pieces.
+It will become a remastered collection of Tobin Mueller' best solo piano pieces.

 Photo on album cover taken by John Shyloski, Factory Underground Studios.

 This solo piano piece has been used several times as background for documentaries, once for PBS.
 There is a moment in one of the "Hitchhiker's Guide to the Galaxy" (Douglas Adams) books when the hero kisses his love and they, without realizing it, float up into the air.
 I was thinking of that moment when I sat down to play.

 Autumn - the season, the stage of life, the state of cleared mind and reverie - is my favorite time of year.
 I hope this piece expresses my abiding adoration for Autumn's ever-changing plumage, it's sense of exuberant quiet and restful vigor.
 There is no more inspiring place than the Appalachian Mountains in Autumn.

 Curved Surfaces (include in medley track 5)

 Every Night a World, Every Morning a Circus